 Steve, Giggle’s founder, creative director and well-known extrovert, has now been self-isolating for 3 weeks after catching Coronavirus.
-He shares his top tips for extrovert survival below:
+He shares his self-isolation top tips for extrovert survival below:

 “Extroverts are interested in engaging with their environment, and they feed off the responses of the people and events around them.
 They enjoy pushing limits and seeing what the world can do.
 Extroverted personality types lean toward taking the initiative and relying on the world around them for validation” 16 Personalities

 I’m an extrovert.

 Self-isolation is my idea of hell.
 The eternal dichotomy of extroverts (IMO) is how much we like to share ourselves with the world, yet are afraid of spending too much time in that self-same company.
 I started feeling unwell with CV19 on the 10th of March and isolated myself for 14 days until my symptoms went away and then wham, lockdown!
 More isolation!